lidofinance/dual-governance/docs/mechanism.md

 #### Deactivation sub-state

-The sub-state's purpose is to allow all stakers to observe the Veto Signalling being deactivated and react accordingly before non-cancelled proposals can be executed.
+The sub-state's purpose is to allow all stakers to observe the Veto Signalling being deactivated and react accordingly before non-canceled proposals can be executed.
 In this sub-state, the DAO cannot submit proposals to the DG or execute pending proposals.

 **Transition to the parent state**.
 If, while the sub-state is active, the following condition becomes true: